 For more than 30 years, Matt also worked at the NASA Glenn Research Center and Johnson Space Flight Center.
 In his last NASA position as Sector Manager for Energy & Materials, he was responsible for developing external partnerships with a focus on energy and materials based companies.
 He previously managed a portfolio of system technology development projects and teams; and led the insertion and engineering integration of new technologies into rocket upper stages, lunar vehicles and lunar surface systems designs.
 Matt developed systems and technologies that were flown on the space station, shuttle payloads, and other spacecraft.

 Matt has a passion for the business and engineering of technology development and its integration into commercial systems & products.
 He has developed systems for: spacecraft, aircraft, underwater vehicles, high power lasers, fuel cells, and cryogenic propellants.
 Matt has been an engineering consultant on research and development contracts for the U.S. Office of Naval Research, DARPA, Air Force, and Missile Defense Agency.
 He also has expertise in technology transfer and commercialization, and has provided technology development consulting to hundreds of organizations.

-Matt is a licensed professional engineer with a Bachelor's degree in Mechanical Engineering; graduate studies in Engineering; and an MBA in Systems Management.
+Matt has a Bachelor's degree in Mechanical Engineering; graduate studies in Engineering; and an MBA in Systems Management.
 He has been co-founder or key contributor to the start-up of five technology-based businesses.
 Matt has 3 patents, and has published 44 technical papers and a book.